Lumavate-Team/documentation/docs/2-development.rst

       .. figure:: ../images/toolpagewithcontainercardhighlighted.PNG
 	 :align: center
-	 :width: 400px
+	 :width: 450px
 	 :alt: Image of the Lumavate Container Info Card

 	 The Container Info Card displays the container’s name, icon, publisher, highest version number, highest version label, number of experiences using the container, total running versions, and last modified date.

       .. warning::
-		Developers are unable to add or edit versions in containers that other command centers have shared with him/her.
+		Developers are unable to add or edit versions in containers that other command centers have shared with them.

 #.
 You will be taken into the Container Info page for the container you just created or selected.
 Click the blue + button in the bottom right corner of the page to add a new version of your tool.

    .. figure:: ../images/containerinfopagewithhighlightedaddbutton.PNG
       :align: center
-      :width: 400px
+      :width: 500px
       :alt: Image of the Lumavate Container Info page with the add button in the bottom right corner highlighted

       The Container Info page has an add version button in the bottom right corner.
 The page shows the container’s basic information, share status, and version information.